Skip navigation

 Nearly 9 out of 10 adults who start smoking, started by age 18.

-We support and advocate for comprehensive prevention policies, practices, and programs that effectively influence youth and young adults against initiating commercial tobacco use.
+Washington Breathes supports and advocates for comprehensive policies, practices, and programs that effectively influence youth and young adults against starting commercial tobacco use.
 We also support access to comprehensive nicotine cessation services for all youth and young adults who are using commercial tobacco products.

 Data Snapshot

-• 14.1% of high school students are current e-cigarette users and 85% of youth e-cigarette users use flavored products.2
+• 14.1% of U.S. high school students were current e-cigarette users and 85% of youth e-cigarette users used flavored products in 2022.2

 • 104,000 WA youth alive today will die prematurely from smoking.3